Your run is supposed to feel easy.

 Your effort drifts without you noticing

-Even if you start at the right pace, your effort doesn’t always stay there.
+Even if you start at the right pace, the effort does not always stay there.

 It drifts.